-In fiscal year 2022, CIB Kenya is publishing its first climate Climate-related disclosures report which is in line with Task Force on Climate-related Financial Disclosures (TCFD) and the Central Bank of Kenya's (CBK) Guidance on Climate-related Risk Management.
+In fiscal year 2022, CIB Kenya published its first climate Climate-related disclosures report which is in line with Task Force on Climate-related Financial Disclosures (TCFD) and the Central Bank of Kenya's (CBK) Guidance on Climate-related Risk Management.
 The bank continued to work towards its purpose of driving business excellence and profitable growth, ensuring an optimistic work environment, and creating enduring value for its stakeholders.
 The TCFD is a key Non-Financial Disclosure for CIB Kenya to provide a platform on how we are managing climate-related risk and contribute to the evolving global dialogue on what informative and decision-useful climate-related disclosure looks like to investors.

-In 2022, CIB Kenya developed a structured governance involving the Board of Directors, the CEO, the Climate-related Risk Steering Committee, and the Climate-related risk Business Unit.
-Each of these governing bodies perform a crucial part in ensuring to meet the needs of our stakeholders and uphold our commitment to sustainable business.
+In 2023, CIB Kenya operationalized its governance structure involving the Board of Directors, the CEO, the Climate-related Risk Steering Committee, and the Climate-related risk Business Unit culminating in the development of a Climate-related Risk Strategy.

-CIB Kenya's management vision is to achieve sustainable growth.
-Our business is built on the trust of our clients and all stakeholders.
-We believe the sustainable development of society will help enhance our corporate value.
-We will continue to serve our clients and strive to achieve sustainable growth.
+We believe the sustainable development of society will help enhance our corporate value as we continue to serve our clients and strive to achieve sustainable growth.